-In some cases, local municipalities are responsible for conducting routine maintenance and minor repairs on state and federal highways within their jurisdictional boundaries.
+In some cases, Wood County is responsible for conducting routine maintenance and minor repairs on state and federal highways within their jurisdictional boundaries.
 In return, the state generally provides financing to those jurisdictions.
 However, major repairs and reconstruction are generally still the responsibility of the State Department of Transportation.